Museum of Fine Arts, Houston: History of the Collection

+Collection Beginnings

 Prior to the opening of the permanent museum building in 1924, George M. Dickson bequeathed to the collection its first important American and European oil paintings.
 In the 1930s, Houstonian Annette Finnigan began her donation of antiquities and Texas philanthropist Ima Hogg gave her collection of avant-garde European prints and drawings.
 Ima Hogg's gift was followed by the subsequent donations of her Southwest Native American and Frederic Remington collections during the 1940s.
-The same decade witnessed the 1944 bequest of eighty-three Renaissance paintings, sculptures and works on paper from renowned New York collectors Edith and Percy Straus.

 Over the next two decades, gifts from prominent Houston families and foundations concentrated on European art from the fifteenth to twentieth centuries, contemporary painting and sculpture, and African, Oceanic and Pre-Columbian art.
 Among these are the gifts of Life Trustees Sarah Campbell Blaffer, Dominique de Menil and Alice N. Hanzsen as well as that of the Samuel H. Kress Foundation.
 Augmented by museum purchases, the permanent collection numbered 12,000 objects by 1970.

+European Paintings

+The 1944 bequest of eighty-three Renaissance paintings, sculptures and works on paper from renowned New York collectors Edith and Percy S. Straus formed the "cornerstone" of the museum's European collection, one that "fundamentally changed the scope and importance" of it and "placed the museum on the map."
+Prior to this gift, the European collection had only twelve paintings.
+Percy S. Straus, who had been advised by several leading scholars of the day, is credited with assembling one of the best private collections formed in the U.S. in the 1920s and 30s.
+He donated paintings by many famous European artists to the MFAH, including Fra Angelico, Sandro Botticelli, Giovanni Bellini, Rogier van der Weyden, Hans Memling, Peter Paul Rubens, and Anthony van Dyck, as well as high quality works by some anonymous artists.